A small business owner reviewing finance paperwork, the applicant Section 1071 collects data about

 Who Must Comply?

-Financial institutions that originated at least 100 covered credit transactions to small businesses in each of the two preceding calendar years must comply.
+Financial institutions that originated at least 1,000 covered credit transactions to small businesses in each of two consecutive years must comply.
 This includes banks, credit unions, online lenders, CDFIs, and other non-depository lenders.
+The threshold was raised from 100 by the 2026 rule, a tenfold increase that takes many institutions out of scope entirely.

 What Data Must Be Collected?